 While the fax machine has become a bit of a dinosaur in many business offices, its prominence persists for a majority of private medical practices.
-Studies from only a few years ago reveal over 60 percent of healthcare providers relied on the fax machine as a primary means of communicating and sharing information with otherproviders, billers and insurers.
+Studies from only a few years ago reveal 90% of healthcare providers rely on the fax machine as a primary means of communicating and sharing information with other providers, billers and insurers.

 The Pull of the Fax